Iceland's Blue Lagoon to get new luxury hotel

 Because of its ever-growing popularity, a new luxury hotel is opening next to the lagoon's deep blue mineral-rich waters, allowing visitors to upgrade their experience to something a little more private.

 Opening in fall of 2017, the 62-room Moss Hotel will give guests exclusive access to the attraction's reviving facilities.
-The expansion will also see the opening of a new dining room, the Moss Restaurant, and spa, known as Lava Cove.
+The Blue Lagoon expansion will also see the opening of a new dining room, the Moss Restaurant, and spa, known as Lava Cove.

 The venue, according to the Blue Lagoon, was created in order to "erase the boundary between nature, wellness, hospitality, and affluence" through the "extraordinary powers of the geothermal seawater, the beauty of Blue Lagoon's volcanic surroundings, and the luxuries of world-class service."